pintojoey/incf_workflow_designer/README.md

 Model: An SVM training model stored in a file
 Output: Indicates the overall output of the system Complex signal processing routines may be represented in a similar flow pattern by having multiple blocks with defined inputs and outputs.
 The prototype implementation in javascript can validate input types, annotate edges and provides a data structure that can easily be used to add custom conditions or input validation techniques.

+## Running the code

+Host the project on any http server like Apache, XAMPP, LAMPP in the htdocs folder and access index.html